flutter/website/src/docs/cookbook/effects/drag-a-widget.md

 ## Interactive example

-NOTE TO REVIEWERS:
-I have been testing this DP on my Macbook Pro, and it's acting pretty weirdly.
-If I hold the control key down before clicking on the food item, it creates the draggable image, but then brings up the Mac control-click menu.
-Then, if I take the menu away and release the control key, the image is still there for me to drag.
-Note that I haven't tried it on a phone.
-But the following instructions may not be correct.

 Run the app:

 * Scroll through the food items.
-* Select one with your finger or mouse.
+* Press and hold on one with your finger or click and hold with the mouse.
-* While pressing on the selection, press the control key&mdash;an image appears representing the selected food.
+* While holding, the food item's image will appear above the list.
 * Drag the image and drop it on one of the people at the bottom of the screen.
-  The text under the image updates to reflect that charge for that person.
+  The text under the image updates to reflect the charge for that person.
   You can continue to add food items and watch the charges accumulate.